Mega Man Soccer

 is a soccer video game for the Super NES.
 The game is based on the original Mega Man series of action-platform games.
-Mega Man Soccer was released in Japan on February 17, 1994, and in North America in March of that same year.
+Mega Man Soccer was released in Japan on March 25, 1994, and in North America in April of that same year.

 Mega Man Soccer is a traditional soccer game with exhibition matches, tournaments, and leagues that can be played both single-player and multiplayer depending on the mode.
 The game features characters and Robot Masters from previous entries in the original Mega Man series.
 Each character has a unique special shot that will temporarily disable anyone that comes in contact with the ball.
-This aspect of Mega Man Soccer was met with critical praise, but overall reception has been average, particularly due to its perceived poor play control.
+This aspect of Mega Man Soccer was met with critical praise, but overall reception has been average, particularly due to its controls and frame drops due to the sprites on screen.

 Plot

 Mega Man Soccer is set after Mega Man 4.
 A televised soccer game is interrupted when an explosion occurs on the field.
 As the smoke clears, all the players are suddenly replaced with several of Dr. Wily's Robot Masters.
 Having seen the events occur onscreen, the inventor Dr. Light sends his greatest creation, the hero Mega Man, along with some of his own Robot Masters to stop them.
-The game has no ending, but one is programmed in that is unused and inaccessible, which seemingly depicts Mega Man's death.